ddeutils/deflow/docs/version/v1/index.md

 # Version 1

-A Data Framework version 1.
-This concept use pipeline to pass running date on all node processes.
+A Data Framework Version 1.
+This concept use workflow to pass running date on all process that config in its stream.

 ```text
 core